arthsf/CheatGPT-chrome-extension/README.md

 4. Select your local `chatgpt-chrome-extension/extension` directory

 You'll now see "Ask ChatGPT" if you right click in any text input or content editable area.
+The answer will be added to your clipboard and you can paste it where you want.

 ## Troubleshooting